locmansueto/SNPSeekWithZKChartGH/README.md

 ### Project organization ###

-The project files are organized in these folders and packages
+The project files are organized in these folders and packages.
+Javadoc documentation is also available in [http://oryzasnp.org/snpseek-javadoc/](http://oryzasnp.org/snpseek-javadoc/)

 * /src
 	the source code	organized into java packages described below.
 The packages are organized as descibed with the UML class diagrams in /uml